 The rest of the paper is organized as follows: Section 2 discusses policy background and data.
 Section 3 outlines our empirical framework.
 Section 4 documents Beijing's greening up and the role of the urban afforestation policy.
 Section 5 studies environmental effects of urban forests.
 Section 6 studies health effects.
-Section 7 ties together various estimates and discusses implications, and concludes the paper.
+Section 7 quantifies the benefits of the program by monetizing health values and risks, and by empirically estimating housing market capitalization.
+These numbers are then compared to the program's costs.
+Section 8 concludes the paper.